Fill your College Details

 • Relational schema design: This approach organizes the data into tables that can be related to one another, providing for normalization and data integrity.

-• Dimensional schema design: This type of schema design will use star schemas (table fact with table dimensions) for reporting and querying of data and for analytical purposes, in a warehouse.
+• Dimensional schema design: This type of schema design will use star schemas (fact table with table dimensions) for reporting and querying of data and for analytical purposes, in a warehouse.

 2. Internal Schema Planning